 Wash and Treat morning and at night for the next 2 to 3 weeks or until healed (twice daily)

-You may start to use a non-scented white lotion after the first few days as needed, do not use too much or use too often this can hurt your tattoo.
+You may start to use a non-scented white lotion after 3 - 4 days as needed, do not use too much or use too often this can hurt your tattoo.